 Hargreaves Lansdown Investments

-Hargreaves Lansdown provides their traders with access to over 3,500 funds which is about as comprehensive a selection as you will find on any investment platform and should sufficiently meet the needs of even the most seasoned investor.
+Hargreaves Lansdown provides their traders with access to over 3,500 funds, run by their sister company Hargreaves Lansdown Fund Managers, which is about as comprehensive a selection as you will find on any investment platform and should sufficiently meet the needs of even the most seasoned investor.

-As well as their extensive list of funds, HL provides traders with shares listed on the UK, Canadian and European stock market as well as corporate and government bonds, ETFs and investment trusts.
+As well as their extensive list of in house funds, HL provides traders with shares listed on the London Stock Exchange, Canadian stock market and European stock market and corporate and government bonds, ETFs, unit trusts and investment trusts.

-Lifetime ISAs and Junior ISAs are also available and they follow the same path as the Stocks and Shares ISA in terms of fee structure and customer service.
+Lifetime ISAs and Junior ISAs are also available and they follow the same path as the Hargreaves Lansdown Stocks and Shares ISA in terms of fee structure and customer service.

 Hargreaves Lansdown SIPP Review

-For ten years running, HL Vantage SIPP has dominated the industry awards lineup, winning the ‘What Investment’ award for Best SIPP provider every year.
-SIPP stands for ‘Self Invested Personal Pension’ and gives pension savers greater flexibility for their retirement.
+For ten years running, HL Vantage SIPP has dominated the industry awards line-up, winning the ‘What Investment’ award for Best SIPP provider every year.
+SIPP stands for ‘Self Invested Personal Pension’ and gives pension savers greater flexibility with their retirement savings.

-The popularity of the Hargreaves Lansdown’s SIPP product relies on largely the same factors as the ISA: using the website and app makes account management easy and it offers access to a huge range of investments (ETFs, stocks, shares, investment trusts, and 2,500+ funds).
+The popularity of the Hargreaves Lansdown’s SIPP product relies on largely the same factors as the ISA: using the Hargreaves Lansdown website and app makes account management easy and it offers access to a huge range of investments (Exchange Traded Funds, stocks, shares, investment trusts, and 2,500+ funds).

 The annual 0.45% charge for £0 to £250,000 is expensive if you have a portfolio closer to the £250,000 limit but this becomes a lot more cost effective in the lower 0.25% bracket for £250,000 to £1 million.
 The tiered transaction cost for shares can also be painful.
 On one hand, the fee encourages you to engage with the account every month, but the account also caters more to people who want a hands-off approach.

-The Fund and Share Account is Hargreaves Lansdown’s answer to a general investment account and provides customers with access to 2500 funds, shares, bonds, ETFs, and investment trusts.
+The Hargreaves Lansdown Fund and Share Account is Hargreaves Lansdown’s answer to a general investment account and provides customers with access to the underlying investments of 2500 funds, shares, bonds, spread betting, corporate bonds, ETFs, and investment trusts.
 In order to start investing with your Hargreaves Lansdown fund and share account, you will need a minimum balance of £100 or alternatively you can set up a direct debit for £25 a month.

 Hargreaves Lansdown Active Savings Review

-The Active Savings account at HL gives you access to a range of banks and building societies so you can get the best rates available.
-Moving between providers can be done easily and quickly through your active savings account without the need for any forms or verification.
-All the latest rates are clearly published on the HL website and at the time of this review they were offering 0.3% on an easy access product which when compared to the average rate of 0.08% offers decent value.
-This rate climbs to 0.5% for a 3 year fixed term product.
+The Active Savings service at HL gives you access to a range of banks and building societies so you can get the best rates available for your cash savings.
+Moving bank accounts between providers can be done easily and quickly through your Hargreaves Lansdown active savings account without the need for any forms or verification.
+All the latest rates are clearly published on the HL website and at the time of this review they were offering 0.4% on an easy access product which when compared to the average rate of 0.08% offers decent value.
+This rate climbs to 0.9% for a 3 year fixed term product.

 HL gave their website a makeover back in 2018 which has resulted in a well designed, easy to navigate layout with a sharp design.
 The share trading and portfolio management platform is also well designed with a minimalist feel, however, for investors who like to customise their share trading platform, this isn’t an option here.
-We were also a little disappointed that they only offered a one-step login, however, the search functions worked well allowing traders to search by company’s name or asset ticker, and traders are able to set alerts and notifications but only for UK stocks.
-There is also access to portfolio and fee reports which allows you to check the costs an asset would incur for the next five years.
+I was also a little disappointed that they only offered a one-step login, however, the search functions worked well, allowing traders to search by company’s name or asset ticker, and traders are able to set alerts and notifications but only for UK stocks.
+There is also access to portfolio and fee reports on the share trading platform which allows you to check the costs an asset would incur for the next five years.

 Hargreaves Lansdown Mobile App

-The Hargreaves Lansdown mobile app is suitable for iPhone, iPad and Android and offers investors the option to trade on the go using a simple and easy to use trading platform that functions well.
-Most of the research is also available on the mobile app and traders are able to view their mobile chart in full screen unlike a lot of other trading platforms.
+The Hargreaves Lansdown mobile app is suitable for iPhone, iPad and Android and Hargreaves Lansdown offers investors the option to trade on the go using a simple and user-friendly trading platform that functions well.
+Most of the fundamental research is also available on the mobile app and traders are able to view their mobile chart in full screen unlike a lot of other trading platforms.

-On the downside, traders are unable to set alerts and notifications using the app and we were a bit disappointed that they only provide a one-step login, although biometric authentication is a nice touch.
+On the downside, traders are unable to set alerts and notifications using the app and I was a bit disappointed that they only provide a one-step login, although biometric authentication is a nice touch.

 Reviews in the app store have scored the app with a very respectable 4.7 out of five stars.
 It was also good to see that they are quick to respond to reviews and appear to be taking client feedback into consideration.

-The investment tools available cater to investors of all knowledge levels with an emphasis on the beginners’ guides to investing with plenty of investment ideas and inspiration for everyone.
+The investment tools available cater to investors of all knowledge levels with an emphasis on the beginners’ guides to investing with plenty of investment ideas, stock market reports, fundamental company data, market news and inspiration for everyone.
 You’ll enjoy items like the Guide to Hargreaves Lansdown Vantage SIPP and the Investor’s guide to Cash ISAs as well as a long list of calculators, which simplify the math for those who don’t enjoy or don’t know how to run the numbers on their own.